Prescription Drug Plans

 I lost my Medicare Part D Prescription Drug Plan member card or plan documents.
 What do I do?

-You will need to call your plan’s member services to request a new card and/or plan documents.
+You can log into your MedicAre.gov account and reprint your presciption cards or you can call your plan’s member services to request a new card and/or plan documents.
 Unfortunately Medicare Part D carriers do not allow anyone other than the member to make such requests.
-If you need your plan’s member services number, please email or call HTA and we will be happy to provide it.

 I plan to travel.
 Can I use my Medicare Part D Prescription Drug Plan elsewhere?